-Step 3: Business Licenses and Permits by Business Type
+Step 4: Business Licenses and Permits by Business Type

 According to Texas Wide Open for Business, the State of Texas does not require a general "business" license; however, there are a number of regulatory agencies that have licensing and permitting requirements based on the type of service, or products associated with your business.
 To ensure that all permitting requirements are met, you should contact the local county and/or city government in which you plan to conduct business to determine if there are any additional requirements.
 To determine state occupational licensing and permitting requirements, please visit the Texas Department of Licensing and Regulation (TDLR), specifically the TDLR Licensed Programs tab, for more information.

-Step 4: Business Employer Requirements
+Step 5: Business Employer Requirements

 Texas Wide Open for Business section on employer requirements is a one stop shop for small business owners.
 The information provided will help entrepreneurs understand and comply with federal and state employer requirements.
 There are a number of labor, safety, and reporting laws relating to employment of personnel, thus it is vitally important for small business owners to increase their knowledge and ensure they are in compliance.
 Additionally, the Texas Workforce Commission publishes a great resource for employers.
 The Especially for Texas Employers is a step by step guide that walks employers and employees thru every aspect of Texas employment law.

 Small Businesses Health Insurance

 Workers’ compensation is a state-regulated insurance system that provides covered employees with income and medical benefits if they are injured on the job or have a work-related injury or illness.
 Except in cases of gross negligence, workers’ compensation insurance limits an employer’s liability if an employee brings suit against the employer for damages.
 In Texas private employers can choose whether or not to carry workers’ compensation insurance coverage.
-Visit Texas Department of Insurance for more info.
+Visit Texas Department of Insurance

 - Small Business Certifications (MBE/WBE/HUB) - The City’s Minority-Owned Business Enterprises (MBE) and Women-Owned Business Enterprise (WBE) program is intended to promote and encourage MBEs and WBEs to participate in business opportunities with the City of Austin; to afford MBEs and WBEs an equal opportunity to compete for work on City contracts; and to encourage contractors to provide subcontracting opportunities to certified MBEs and WBEs by soliciting such firms for subcontracting opportunities.

 - State of Texas Historically Underutilized Business (HUB) - Contingent on MBE and/or WBE certification approval, you may also be eligible for State of Texas Historically Underutilized Business (HUB) certification if proof of citizenship or naturalization and a Federal Tax Identification number are provided.
 Please note: HUB certificate is issued directly by the State of Texas HUB-Link.